paulinegay92/myrecipe/README.md

-# Example recipe
+# Baked apple with syrop

-This repository contains an example recipe for the 2025 Git class at [IPGP](https://www.ipgp.fr)
+This repository contains an example of baked apple recipe for the 2025 Git class at [IPGP](https://www.ipgp.fr)